esmf-org/esmf/src/addon/esmpy/doc/install.rst

     <ESMF_INSTALL_DIR>/lib/lib<g<or>O>/<platform>/esmf.mk

-If ``ESMFMKFILE`` is set when building ESMPy then it will not need to be referenced again.

 An installation of ESMPy in the default location for Python packages can be done with the following command issued from the top level ESMPy directory: